Cost of living in Bangkok : How much do you really need ?

 Can you live with less?
 Sure.

-But what's the point of living in Bangkok if you can't take part to the events, try new restaurants/activities and make the most of it?
+But what's the point of living in Bangkok if you can't enjoy everything the city and Thailand have to offer.
+It's not as fun if you can't try new restaurants/activities and take a few weekends off to enjoy the beach.

-I don’t see how you can spend that much money in Bangkok.
+Unless you're into luxury stuff, I don’t see how you could spend more than that in Bangkok for normal expenses.

 Oh, unless you get that sick penthouse overlooking the city, with a jacuzzi and naked…

-If you've got any question regarding my cost of living in Bangkok or if you're trying to figure out what would be yours, ask me anything in the comments.
+So if you've got any question regarding my cost of living in Bangkok or if you're trying to figure out what would be yours, feel free to ask in the comments.